gideonsimpson/WeightedEnsemble.jl/README.md

 # Caveats

-* This version only includes optimal allocation
 * The mutation step in the provided examples make use of [`JuBasicMD`](https://github.com/gideonsimpson/JuBasicMD)

 # TO DO

-* Support uniform allocation, if only for comparison
 * Provide examples of steady state (reaction rate) problems
 * Provide additional examples